Legal Aid Ontario: Free Legal Help in Your Language

 The Bottom Line

-Legal aid exists to make sure that everyone in Ontario, regardless of income, has access to legal help when it matters most.
+Legal Aid Ontario exists to make sure that everyone in Ontario, regardless of income, has access to legal help when it matters most.
 If you are facing a serious legal issue and cannot afford a lawyer, Legal Aid Ontario is the first place to start.
-Even if you do not qualify, there are other free and low-cost resources that may be able to help.
-The most important thing is not to let cost be a barrier to getting the legal help you need.
-Reach out, ask questions, and explore every option available to you.
+With expanded eligibility thresholds in place since 2025, more Ontarians than ever may now qualify.
+Even if you do not, there are other free and low-cost resources that can help.
+The most important thing is not to let cost be a barrier to getting proper legal representation.

 Find a Multilingual Lawyer in Toronto Today